 If the monitor senses trouble, it starts a programmable telephone line trouble timer, which continues to run as long as the monitor senses trouble.
 It resets to zero when the control panel senses a normal line.
 If the timer reaches the delay time in the Phone Supervision program item, it begins a telephone line trouble response.
 Programming determines what the response is.
-Refer to Phone Parameters in the D7212GV2 Program Entry Guide (P/N: F01U003804).
+Refer to Phone Parameters in the D9412GV2/D7412GV2 Program Entry Guide (P/N: F01U003636).

-Any time the control panel uses the telephone line to make a call or is on-line with RPS, it stops monitoring the telephone line during this process.
+Any time the control panel uses the telephone line to make a call or is on-line with the remote programming software (RPS), it stops monitoring the telephone line during this process.
 When the telephone line on the control panel is no longer in use, it begins to monitor the telephone line again.